Captain Jeff Kuss Aviation Scholarship

 - Resume which includes education, work, and public service history

-- Character reference from that can speak to applicant's experience and future potential
+- Letter of recommendation from a character reference that can speak to applicant's experience and future potential

 The deadline for a completed application package is March 31, 2018.

 The Tennessean: Blue Angels Pilots Leave Smyrna, Return Home with Heavy Hearts, June 3, 2016

 Durango Herald: Durango to mourn Blue Angels pilot Jeff Kuss on Saturday, June 9, 2016

 Denver ABC 7: Blue Angels pilot Capt.
 Jeff Kuss buried in Durango, June 11, 2016